FDA Vaccine Advisors Discuss the Urgency of Children's Vaccination Against Coronavirus | ExBulletin

 By May 31, at ages 16 and 17, approximately 2.3 million vaccines had been administered and 79 cases of myocarditis and pericarditis were reported.
 The expected incidence is typical of people of this age, between 2 and 19 cases, Shimabukuro said in a presentation.

-According to CDC data, the age group from 18 to 24 was given nearly 9.8 million doses, with 196 reports of myocarditis and pericarditis.
+According to CDC data, the age group from 18 to 24 was given nearly 9.8 million doses, with 196 reports of myocarditis.
 Expected incidence is 8 to 83.

 The CDC Vaccination Advisory Committee has scheduled an emergency meeting next week to update the data and further assess myocarditis after vaccination with the Pfizer / BioNTech or Moderna vaccine.

-It is important for VRBPAC members to consider the risks and benefits to their children as individuals, or to consider the benefits to society as a whole by vaccination of groups that may mediate the spread.
-Discussed whether is more important.
+It is important for members to consider the risks and benefits to their children as individuals, or to consider the benefits to society as a whole of vaccination of groups that may be vectors of spread.
+Discussed whether it is more important.

-Marks offended the members of the committee.
-“I also want to remember all the kids who died in Covid-19 in this pandemic, because it must not be forgotten here,” Marks said in the closing remarks of the conference.
+Marks told the committee members, “I want to remember all the children who died in COVID-19 in this pandemic.

 “I want to repeat it again here.
 It’s a life-threatening illness.
 We know that more than 300 children have died in pandemics so far,” said the FDA’s biologics.
 Marks, director of the Evaluation Research Center, said. ..

-The CDC reports that Covid-19 has killed 314 children under the age of 17 in the United States.
+The CDC states that COVID-19 has reported 314 deaths in US children under the age of 17.

-“And looking at the mortality rate for Covid-19-infected 11-17 years, it was about 1 in 3,600.
-There were more than 1 million cases in this age group, which causes deaths.
-Please make sure that, “Marks added.
+“And looking at the mortality rate of COVID-19-infected people aged 11 to 17 years, it was about 1 in 3,600.
+Since the number of cases in this age group exceeds 1 million, this caused death.
+Make sure there are people out there, “Marks added.

 “All of us have the goal of eliminating preventable deaths with vaccines that are possible with reasonable benefit risks.”